IHE/SNIF/SNIF-Whitepaper.md

 pertaining to patient-centric point-of-care medical devices (such as vital signs monitors and infusion pumps).
-IHE PCD has identified use cases within the recent Service-oriented Device Point-of-care Interoperability (SDPi) White Paper\[14\], in which devices exchange software and hardware configuration details (*UC.33, UC.194 and UC.199)* to facilitate biomedical equipment management.
+IHE PCD has identified use cases within the recent Service-oriented Device Point-of-care Interoperability (SDPi) White Paper, in which devices exchange software and hardware configuration details (*UC.33, UC.194 and UC.199)* to facilitate biomedical equipment management.

 #### IHE ITI Configuration Management White Paper

-In 2007, IHE ITI began to draft a Configuration Management White Paper\[15\] that proposed extending the DICOM LDAP model to HL7 v2 and XD\* web services.
+In 2007, IHE ITI began to draft a Configuration Management White Paper that proposed extending the DICOM LDAP model to HL7 v2 and XD\* web services.
 Although this was not published as an IHE White Paper, its development fed into other work products, and was considered in the development of this white paper.

 ### DICOM